jes/scamp-cpu/doc/UCODE.md

 Comments begin with "#" and run to the end of the line.
 All excess whitespace is ignored.

 Each instruction begins with a name for the instruction.
+This name sets the syntax needed to use this instruction via the assembler, and is shown in the cheatsheet.
 The name is followed by a colon, optionally followed by the number for the opcode.
 These are represented in hex and, where present, are required to count up sequentially starting from 0.
 Example: